Mountchicken/Efficient-Deep-Learning/Efficient_GPUtilization.md

 ```
 - Here, intermediate remains live even while h is executing, because its scope extrudes past the end of the loop.
 To free it earlier, you should `del intermediate` when you are done with it.

 ### 1.5.
-Check if you GPU memory is freed properly
+Check if your GPU memory is freed properly
 - Sometimes even if your code stops running, the video memory may still be occupied by it.
 The best way is to find the process engaging gpu memory and kill it
 - find the PID of python process from:
     ```bash